 Le Gay

-This day looked very interesting with tasting and lunch at Le Gay and then tasting of Gerard Perse wines (among others Pavie Decesse, Bellevue Mondotte and Pavie) and following dinner at Hostellerie de Plaisance).
+This day looked exciting with tasting and lunch at Le Gay and then tasting of Gerard Perse wines (among others, Pavie Decesse, Bellevue Mondotte, and Pavie) and following dinner at Hostellerie de Plaisance).
 At Le Gay, I tasted all 2014s from Henri Parent (Mme Pere-Verge's son) and had a little vertical of La Violette (2006-2013).
-Everything looked like normal tasting day for me, but it soon changed to be really an exciting one.
+Everything looked like a normal tasting day for me, but it soon changed to be an exciting one.

-After initial tasting I was sitting by the table in Le Gay's living room and out of nowhere a blond well-dressed lady took a seat beside me.
-She asked me in Danish - "I hear you're from Denmark, is it correct?
-Yes I am, I answered".
-She told me that she's from Denmark too but lives in Barcelona, and that she has been coming to primeur campaign in Bx for the last ten years.
+After the initial tasting, I was sitting by the table in Le Gay's living room, and out of nowhere, a blond, well-dressed lady sat beside me.
+She asked me in Danish - "I hear you're from Denmark; is it correct?
+Yes, I am, I answered".
+She told me she's from Denmark too but lives in Barcelona and has been coming to primeur campaign in Bx for the last ten years.

-It was Marie von Ahm (pictured above) I have met, a very exciting personality, totally in love with wine.
-Meeting her was certainly one of the highlights meeting interesting people during primeur in Bordeaux.
-She's a hard-working woman, managing several companies, making champagne and wine in Denmark and Mallorca, arranging seminars and tastings, travelling around the world and consulting wineries.
-She told me that after discovering at the age of 15, she was able to taste the difference between wines, she knew immediately that wine was her "walk of life".
-Her drive and passion remains still intact after 20 years with wine.
+It was Marie von Ahm (pictured above) I met, a fascinating personality, totally in love with wine.
+Meeting her was undoubtedly one of the highlights of meeting interesting people during primeur in Bordeaux.
+She's a hard-working woman, managing several companies, making champagne and wine in Denmark and Mallorca, arranging seminars and tastings, traveling worldwide, and consulting wineries.
+She told me that after discovering at the age of 15, she could taste the difference between wines, she knew immediately that wine was her "walk of life".
+Her drive and passion remain still intact after 20 years with wine.
 Respect!

 Now back to the main issue of the day - wines!
-2014s were impressive.
+The 2014s were impressive.

-2014 Montviel - nicely constructed, good intensity of fruit, good balance, tasty and with a smooth finish.
+2014 Montviel - nicely constructed, good fruit intensity, balance, tasty and smooth finish.
 89p.

-2014 Manoir de Gay - really well-made, delicate black fruit, very good structure and fruity finish.
+2014 Manoir de Gay was a well-made, delicate black fruit with a very good structure and fruity finish.
 89p.

 2014 Le Gay - aromatic nose of black fruit, stylish, splendidly structured, silky fruit and tannin, splendid depth and length.
 93-94p.